Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 Being recognized as a leader in driving efforts in workforce development, ISCT was invited to take part in the workshop on Training the Regenerative Medicine Workforce for the Future hosted by the Forum on Regenerative Medicine at the National Academies of Sciences, Engineering and Medicine (NASEM).

-The virtual workshop, Co-Chaired by ISCT North America Regional VP, Patrick Hanley, Featured Sessions from ISCT Head Office Senior Manager Meagan Pasternak and ISCT ESP Members Elana Cooper and Maryam Pasdar, which addressed issues related to lack of workforce diversity and opportunities to support workforce development in the future.
+The virtual workshop, Co-Chaired by ISCT North America Regional VP, Patrick Hanley, featured sessions from ISCT Head Office Senior Manager Meagan Pasternak and ISCT ESP Members Elana Cooper and Maryam Pasdar, which addressed issues related to lack of workforce diversity and opportunities to support workforce development in the future.

 Identifying the limited number of skilled workers in manufacturing and product development as a major barrier to growth in the CGT sector, ISCT partnered with The National Science Foundation (NSF) Engineering Research Center for Cell Manufacturing Technologies (CMaT) to develop and deliver the first Workforce Development in Biomanufacturing course.